 We’ve talked about it before, but video game remakes are awesome.

-In a medium where technology and art go hand-in-hand, remakes help us fully-enjoy older titles even after their technological shortcomings have made it impossible to enjoy them as they were meant to be enjoyed.
+In a medium where technology and art go hand-in-hand, video game remakes help us fully enjoy older titles even after their technological shortcomings have made it impossible to enjoy them as they were meant to be enjoyed.
 Sometimes, these remakes even contribute new content to classic games that feel almost essential to the core experience.

 Which video game remakes are the best of them all, though?
 The answer to that question will obviously vary from person to person, but we’d imagine that anyone’s list of the best remakes would need to include at least one of these incredible games.